 - Bake for 14-16 minutes, until the edges of the crackers are golden brown.
 Remove from the oven onto a wire rack and allow the crackers to cool completely on the sheet.
 Store in an airtight container at room temperature for up to 3 weeks.

-To assemble the appetizers:
+To roast the salmon and assemble the appetizers:

 - Add the garlic and mayonnaise to a small bowl and stir to combine.